openAFT/adaptfx/MANUAL.md

     infinite penalty for certain undesired states. plot_policy : int
-    in which fraction should current and future policies be plotted.
+    in which fraction should current and future policies be plotted. plot_values : int
+    in which fraction should current and future value function be plotted. plot_remains : int
+    in which fraction should current and future expected remaining number of fractions be plotted.
 ```

 # Example